Robinlovelace/odjitter/README.md

 dataset could contain known trip attractors such as city centers and work places, as well as tightly defined residential ‘subzones’.
 For highly disaggregated flows in cases where accurate building datasets are available, building footprints could also be used.
-Perhaps the most useful input for subsampling, however, is a transport road network, as illustrated in Figure @ref(fig:jitters) (C): transport network datasets are readily available in most places and ensure that all trips happen on the network, an advantage when using some routing services.
+A useful, and widely available (Barrington-Leigh and Millard-Ball 2017), input for subsampling is a transport road network, as illustrated in Figure
+@ref(fig:jitters) (C).
+Additional refinements to the stochastic selection of origin and destination based on weights relating to other datasets are possible, as discussed in the final section.

+The key elements of the jittering approach outlined in this paper are described below.

 ## Disaggregation